Don't be in the dark.

 Information during power outages in your area

-Energy companies in your state or territory can update you on power outages.
-Visit their websites or call them, see details below.
+Find your energy company below to get updates you on power outages.
+Visit their websites or call them.

 Queensland